Jewelry Care

 I Have Metal Allergies.
 Am I Going To Have A Reaction?

-Nickel allergies are common (in about 15% of people), although many with allergies can wear nickel for a few hours without problems.
-Products known to be fully nickel-free have been noted in their descriptions for your convenience.
+Nickel allergies are common (in about 15% of people), so we avoid it like the plague... although many with allergies can wear nickel for a few hours without problems.
+Products known to be fully nickel-free have been noted in their descriptions for your peace of mind.
 Also, we offer upgrades to sterling silver earring hooks for those who have sensitive ears - click here for details!
 We test our jewelry as best as we can, and can say with a great deal of confidence that most pieces are nickel-free.
-But if you need to be absolutely sure, we recommend investing in a product such as "Nickel Alert - Detect" liquid tester (found on Amazon, some drug stores, etc.) to check any metal objects you wish.
+But if you extremely sensitive and need to be absolutely sure, we recommend investing in a product such as Nickel Alert - Detect liquid tester or Reveal & Conceal Nickel Spot Test (found on Amazon, some drug stores, etc.) to check any metal objects you wish.

 What Does "Plated" Mean?

-Plating is a process where one metal is applied over another in a thin layer by using an electrical current to bond the two metals together.
-This is done for three reasons: 1. to protect against corrosion or scratches (rhodium or nickel plating), 2. to resist discolouration or tarnish (rhodium or gold plating), or 3. to reduce cost, since a product made with a thin layer of precious metal (e.g. silver) over a less expensive base metal (e.g. brass) costs much less than a solid piece of precious metal.
+Plating ("electroplating") is a process where one metal is applied over another in a thin layer by using an electrical current to bond the two metals together.
+This is done for three reasons: to protect against corrosion or scratches (rhodium or nickel plating), to resist discolouration or tarnish (rhodium or gold plating), or to reduce cost, since a product made with a thin layer of precious metal (e.g. silver) over a less expensive base metal (e.g. brass) costs much less than a solid piece of precious metal.

 What Is "Rhodium"?